RemiGirard/bashscripts/README.md

 # bashscript

+## rsyncWithVerification
+transfer data with rsync and verify files transferred with checksum

+## whatchfolderffmpeg
+Video compression watchfoder.
+Compress the content of a folder.

 ## testreadfiles
-Bash script to test read performance
+Bash script to test read performance.

 ## AutoBackupNewDrives
 Bash script to transfer and verify new volumes mounted